Deciphering the Dubai dress code and what’s appropriate to pack for your trip to Dubai

 What are children expected to wear in Dubai?

 You will notice that local children are dressed pretty much from head to toe, whatever the weather.
 The traditional local dress is normally reserved for religious occasions and special events for kids.
 However, even in the summer, Emirati children tend to be dressed in long clothing.

 Visiting children are by no means obliged to do so and should dress for the weather.
 Dresses, shorts or skirts on girls is absolutely fine (though if they are doing adventurous activities, as in any situation leggings or tights underneath a dress or skirt might be a good idea).

 Some more frequently asked clothing questions for Dubai

 Non-Muslim women are not expected to have their hair covered.
 You will only want a head covering if going into a religious building and some Government buildings.

 Yes, it is acceptable in a beach or resort setting to wear a bikini.
 See our advice above though about appropriate settings for wearing a bikini in Dubai.

-Yes, there’s a time and a place for your short-shorts, and times where you should really wear full trousers or along skirt.
+Yes, there’s a time and a place for your short-shorts, and times where you should really wear full trousers or a long skirt.
 On most occasions you should dress for the heat and shorts are acceptable. try to keep them at least mid-thigh length or longer.